A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 To recap, team leaders are having trouble gathering information about what's going on, resorting to meetings/chat to help bridge the gap between the office and remote.
 They are on the hunt for additional data points to do their job!

 The problem is that when working remotely, it's easy to miscommunicate (especially as a leader).
-When you are in-person, there's an opportunity to establish common ground and clear up misconceptions in real-time.
+When you are in-person, there's an opportunity to establish common ground and clear up misconceptions in real-time for better team cohesion.

 Another problem I see is that these commitments aren't documented in a transparent way.
 For example, most non-technical teams I've worked with are not great at documenting these commitments.